w3f/research/docs/polkadot/Token Economics.md

 Funds for treasury are raised in two ways:

 1.   by minting new tokens, leading to inflation, and
-2.   by channelling some of the tokens set for burning from transaction fees and slashing.
+2.   by channelling the tokens set for burning from transaction fees and slashing.

 Notice that these methods to raise funds mimic the traditional ways that governements raise funds: by minting coins which leads to controlled inflation, and by collecting taxes and fines.